 Private School Students

 High school students enrolled in a private school can enroll in college classes at SGTC by meeting the minimum test requirements.
-Contact your private school to ensure that they are a participating high school for the Move On When Ready program.
-If not, private school students would not be eligible for MOWR funds, but could enroll as Joint enrollment students.
+Contact your private school to ensure that they are a participating high school for the Dual Enrollment program.
+If not, private school students would not be eligible for Dual Enrollment funds, but could enroll as Joint enrollment students.
 Contact your high school counselor or the High School Coordinator in your area for additional information.

 Home School Students

-Home School students are eligible for the Move On When Ready program as long as they meet the college’s minimum testing requirements for their program and complete the Paper Move On When Ready application.
+Home School students are eligible for the Dual Enrollment program as long as they meet the college’s minimum testing requirements for their program and complete the Dual Enrollment application.
 Home School students are required to submit a Declaration of Intent to Home School to the High School Coordinator.
 Please contact the High School Coordinator in your area for additional information.

 SB2 Alternate Diploma Path